asprout/Fish-Eat-Fish_Game/README.md

 * Powerups!

- The flashing dots are powerups and can always be eaten, though harder to catch

-     They give a random effect, in order of most common to least...
+The flashing dots are powerups and can always be eaten, though they are harder to catch They give a random effect, in order of most common to least...

      1. +1 health (nothing happens if you have 3 lives)
      2. temporary invulnerability